How we make a difference

 Many people are not getting information from doctors (GP practices), hospitals, dentists, care providers and others in formats that meet their needs.
 But thanks to your feedback, you have helped services make some big changes that promote inclusivity and better communication practices.

-Making it easier to get help from your GP online
+Making it easier to get help from your GP practice online

 Improving delivery of NHS letters